 We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so.

 All staff should be aware of their duty to raise concerns about the attitude or actions of colleagues.
 If you are concerned that a member of staff or adult in a position of trust poses a danger to a child or young person or that they might be abusing a child or young person you should report your concerns to the principal in the first instance.
-Where those concerns relate to the principal the concerns should be reported to the Chair of the Local Governing Board and will be addressed using the procedure for dealing with allegations of abuse against staff.
+Where those concerns relate to the principal the concerns should be reported to the Director of Secondary Education or the Director of Primary Education and will be addressed using the procedure for dealing with allegations of abuse against staff.

 8 | How the Matter can be Taken Further